BozoDev/roomba_wifi/roomba-control_esp8266/README.md

       * I took a "DC-DC step down" (was a bit of an overkill version - pic to follow) and hooked it up to the 14V Batt of the "PS2" (mini-DIN?) connector.
 Works great, but if I were to do it again, I'd also put in a small switch, so that I could power off the ESP without having to remove the Roomba battery...
-Make sure it allows a sufficient input range - I'm not the mentioned 14V are still 14V whilst charging - documentation calls it 'unregulated' - so it may go up to close to 20V.
+Make sure it allows a sufficient input range - I'm not sure the mentioned 14V are still 14V whilst charging - documentation calls it 'unregulated' - so it may go up to close to 20V.
 I used some hotglue to attach it in the front left half of the Roomba.
 The main part mentionions a +5V connection on the curcuit-board, but mine looked quite a bit different (780 model) and I had read somewhere that supposedly you couldn't draw too much power from the internal 5V without risking the  device going into some sort of protective mode.
 Don't forget that running an AP or using WiFi with the ESP may require some spike power...
 The down-side is, that